oncody/vue-webpack-tutorial/06-webpack-dev-server/README.md

 # Change our message in App.vue and save the changes

-# If you see our new message in App.vue, then webpack watch is working!
+# If you see our new message in App.vue, then webpack hot swap is working!